HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 Overall, we recorded 303,496 WebAssembly requests on desktop and 308,971 on mobile.
 Although more desktop sites utilize WebAssembly, the total volume of requests is slightly higher on mobile.

 Furthermore, we identified 157,967 unique URLs on desktop and 165,870 on mobile.
 To estimate the number of unique binaries, we grouped modules by identical filename and response size.
 Using this method, we found 87,596 unique Wasm modules on desktop and 84,851 on mobile.
-These findings indicate that approximately 72% of WebAssembly requests serve duplicate modules, highlighting substantial reuse of libraries across the web.
+These findings indicate that by name approximately 72% of WebAssembly requests serve duplicate modules, highlighting substantial reuse of libraries across the web.

 ### MIME type